 Another great tip you can use to amplify the punch your cards give to their recipients is to make them interactive.

 Interactivity means your recipients can engage with the properties of your card to make something unique happen.

 A great example is to have a foldable card or a holographic print.

-Some cool personal business cards ideas I’ve come across include pop-up style cards and fold-out origami-style cards.
+Some cool personal business card ideas I’ve come across include pop-up-style cards and fold-out origami-style cards.

 Doing something like this means the personal training business card becomes a daily accessory and will constantly remind someone about your brand and how to get in touch.